Volunteering 101 Series:

 However, critics who employ the White Savior rhetoric might be disregarding the complexity of today's humanitarian sector with its diverse global and historical dynamics, and thereby render a nuanced matter quite literally black and white.
 In order to appreciate the intricate and diverse realities of humanitarian engagement, I will draw a couple of lines: first, a big marker-pen stroke between imposed and requested help and then some penciled borders within these areas.

 I would like to coin two definitions for the purpose of investigating the White Savior Complex within this article:

 imposed aid = help from the outside addressing a need identified by foreigners

 requested aid = help from the outside addressing a need identified by locals

-Many humanitarian organizations, such as the American Peace Corps, engage in development aid only when requested locally and always in coordination with local authorities or nonprofits.
+Many humanitarian organizations, such as the American Peace Corps, engage in development aid only when requested by a given people or government and always in coordination with local authorities or nonprofits.
 They also employ a local workforce that guides volunteers.

 The same is true for most local grassroots nonprofits that implement their own volunteering programs – their visions and setups evolve around a local core and typically these organizations are founded by natives.
-My personal volunteering experience also confirms this: out of eight projects I worked with and two more that I visited, only two were initiated by foreigners.
+My personal volunteering experience is in line with this: out of eight projects I worked with, and two more that I visited, only two were initiated by foreigners.